ntsystemsit/ntsystemsit.github.io/_posts/2017-03-15-Aure-Site-Recovery-Deployment-Planner.md

 ![Report]({{ site.url }}/assets/2017/2017-03-15 21_28_11-DeploymentPlannerReport_63625173741434777714.xlsm - Excel.png)

--   To meet RPO 100 percent of the time: The recommended bandwidth in Mbps to be allocated to meet your desired RPO 100 percent of the time.
+-   To meet RPO 100 percent of the time: The recommended bandwidth in Mbps to be allocated to meet the desired RPO 100 percent of the time.
--   To meet RPO 90 percent of the time: If we cannot set the bandwidth needed to meet your desired RPO 100 percent of the time, we can choose to go with a lower bandwidth setting that can meet your desired RPO 90 percent of the time.
+-   To meet RPO 90 percent of the time: If we cannot set the bandwidth needed to meet your desired RPO 100 percent of the time, we can choose to go with a lower bandwidth setting that can meet a desired RPO 90 percent of the time.
 (In my case 100 and 90 RPO are both 2 Mbit.. maybe there is still a bug with the calculation.
 Because the tool is in preview I guess this will be fixed before GA)
 -   Achieved Throughput: This is the real Throughput that can be measured with the following command: